 The three-member international jury for this competition awards one Golden Dove each for a short documentary and short animated film.

 - German Competition Long Documentary Film (long documentary films from 41 min)

 - German Competition Short Documentary and Animation Film (Short documentary and animated films up to 40 min)

 The three-member jury of these two competitions awards a Golden Dove for a German long documentary film and a Silver Dove for a German short documentary or animated film.

-- Audience Juried Golden Section Competition (documentary and animated films of all lengths)
+- Camera Lucida (Out-of-competition) (documentary and animated films of all lengths)

 2.1 Selection procedure

 The selection committee of the festival decides on the selection of films.
 Films cannot be submitted for a specific section or a specific nomination - the decision on this allocation is made by the selection committee.